-- It is key to go beyond the idea of improving urban spatial connection -as proposed by the Issue Paper, and actually work to build polycentric cities where services, job opportunities, amenities and quality public services are available throughout the whole urban fabric, including informal settlements.
-All neighbourhoods and areas of the city should provide all is needed to have a full and dignified life.
-Therefore, the primary goal of inclusive cities should be improving urban strategic planning on the basis of polycentrism, rather that spatial connection. - Regarding social actors, women and certain marginalised groups are dealt with in the document.
-These groups should indeed be granted a voice in policy-making, as it is properly evoked.
-But it is important to bear in mind that enhancing their social inclusion not only entails ensuring they play a role in participation processes, but also -and very importantly, it implies tailoring specific measures and policies to guarantee they have full access to all universally recognised human rights.
-A further element related to social actors which needs to be addressed is the criminalization of occupants of public spaces, such as street dwellers or informal economy workers, who remain invisible throughout the paper. - The link between environmental justice and social inclusion is missing, whereas poor or marginalized communities tend to be located in environmental risk areas. - Finally, from the perspective of financing inclusive cities, it is important to highlight that public policies and public investments are key, as well as sufficient financial decentralization, consolidated state transfers based on fair criteria to ensure territorial equity and the establishment of a progressive local tax system.
+- (c) It is key to go beyond the idea of improving urban spatial connection, as proposed by the issue paper, and actually work to build polycentric cities where services, job opportunities, amenities and quality public services are available throughout the whole urban fabric, including informal settlements.
+All neighbourhoods and areas of the city should provide all that is needed to have a full and dignified life.
+Therefore, the primary goal of inclusive cities should be improving urban strategic planning on the basis of polycentrism, rather that spatial connection; - (d) Regarding social actors, women and certain marginalized groups are dealt with in the document.
+These groups should indeed be granted a voice in policymaking, as it is properly evoked.
+But it is important to bear in mind that enhancing their social inclusion not only entails ensuring they play a role in participation processes, but also and very importantly it implies tailoring specific measures and policies to guarantee they have full access to all universally recognized human rights.
+A further element related to social actors which needs to be addressed is the criminalization of occupants of public spaces, such as street dwellers or informal economy workers, who remain invisible throughout the paper; - (e) The link between environmental justice and social inclusion is missing, whereas poor or marginalized communities tend to be located in environmental risk areas; - (f) Finally, from the perspective of financing inclusive cities, it is important to highlight that public policies and public investments are key, as well as sufficient financial decentralization, consolidated state transfers based on fair criteria to ensure territorial equity and the establishment of a progressive local tax system.

-Issue Paper 2: Migration and Refugees in Urban Areas
+Issue paper 2: Migration and refugees in urban areas

-The Issue Paper on Migration is well illustrated with facts and data.
-It also partly deals with the topic from a human-rights based approach, which is essential from the Right to the City perspective.
+5. The issue paper on migration is well illustrated with facts and data.
+It also partly deals with the topic from a human-rights based approach, which is essential from the right to the city perspective.
 However, the cultural dimension underlying the topic is missing.
 It has to be noted that migration is at the origin of the rich cultural diversity of cities and human settlements, which is both a challenge and an asset.
 As a challenge, it compels us to learn the values of respect and conviviality.
 It also calls for an enhanced capacity to fight discrimination and segregation, which from an urban point of view should be translated into mixed-used neighbourhoods and equal access to basic services, among others.
 As an asset, migration and cultural diversity enhances cross-fertilization, mutual learning and creativity.
-The Right to the City is concerned with these dimensions, and envisions the embracement and valorization of differences, while looking at socio-cultural diversity as a component of urban life that plays a key role in unlocking social potential.
+The right to the city is concerned with these dimensions, and envisions the embracement and valorization of differences, while looking at sociocultural diversity as a component of urban life that plays a key role in unlocking social potential.

-Issue Paper 3: Safer Cities
+Issue paper 3: Safer cities